TomDonoghue/TomDonoghue.github.io/publications.md

 ## Preprints

-*Preprints for articles currently under review - all links are open-access preprint servers*
+*Preprints for articles currently under review - links are to open-access preprints*

 - [A historical overview of the study of aperiodic neural activity][aphDOI]
     - **Donoghue T**